Yarroudh/SemanticML/README.md

 ```
 Usage: semseg [OPTIONS] COMMAND [ARGS]...

-  CLI tool to perform semantic segmentation of 3D point clouds using Random
+  CLI tool to perform semantic segmentation of 3D point clouds using Machine
-  Forest algorithm.
+  Learning techniques.

 Options:
   --help  Show this message and exit.

 Commands:
   train    Train the model for semantic segmentation of 3D point clouds.
   predict  Perform semantic segmentation using pre-trained model.
 ```